madhavgaba/gutterIcon/README.md

 - **Quick Navigation**: Click on CodeLens indicators to navigate between interfaces and their implementations
 - **Multi-language Support**: Works with both Go and Java files
 - **Real-time Updates**: Updates implementation indicators as you type
+- **Path-based Filtering**: Configure specific paths where CodeLens should be shown

 ## Requirements